-Deadline for submission — June 1
+Deadline for Submission of Research Proposal Applications – August 1

 Below are the research proposal forms and timeline for submitting projects to the Endowment.
 The Endowment’s fiscal year begins on July 1 and runs through June 30, therefore funding for projects begins in July of next fiscal year.

-AFE research solves scientific challenges posed by disease, pests and other environmental issues.
-This research benefits not only growers, but every segment of the industry down to the consumer.
+AFE research solves scientific challenges posed by disease, pests, and other environmental issues.
+This research benefits not only growers but every segment of the industry down to the consumer.